skip to content

 Search by Algolia

-For the purposes of registration under the Births, Deaths and Marriages Registration Act 1996 (SA), a stillborn baby is one of twenty weeks or more gestation or, if it cannot be reliably established whether the period of gestation is more or less than twenty weeks, a baby with a body mass of at least 400 grams at birth, that shows no sign of respiration or heartbeat, or other sign of life, after birth [s 4].
-The definition does not include loss of pregnancy at less than twenty weeks gestation, or following a medical termination (at any stage of gestation).
+For the purposes of registration under the Births, Deaths and Marriages Registration Act 1996 (SA), a stillborn baby is one of 20 weeks or more gestation or, if it cannot be reliably established whether the period of gestation is more or less than 20 weeks, a baby with a body mass of at least 400 grams at birth, that shows no sign of respiration or heartbeat, or other sign of life, after birth [s 4].
+The definition does not include loss of pregnancy at less than 20 weeks gestation, or following a medical termination (at any stage of gestation).

-Commemorative Certificates for Early Loss of Pregnancy are available from Births, Deaths and Marriages (BDM) to commemorate deliveries that are not able to be registered under the Births, Deaths and Marriages Registration Act 1996 (SA).
-A commemorative certificate may not however be used for official purposes.
-For more information on the process and what is required with the application, please visit SA.GOV.AU Early Loss of Pregnancy Certificates [ link opens in a new window].
+Commemorative Certificates for Early Loss of Pregnancy are available from Births, Deaths and Marriages to commemorate deliveries that are not able to be registered under the Births, Deaths and Marriages Registration Act 1996 (SA).
+A commemorative certificate cannot be used for official purposes.
+For more information, visit the SA Government Early Loss of Pregnancy Certificates webpage.

-After the birth of a baby who is defined as a 'stillborn child' under the Act:
+After the birth of a baby who meets the above definition of a stillborn child:

 • the birth must be registered in the normal way (the birth certificate will state that a stillbirth occurred)

-• the parent(s) or next of kin should make funeral arrangements
+• the parent(s) or next of kin may make funeral arrangements.

-If a still-birth is registered, a birth certificate can be issued.
-The Registrar of Births, Deaths and Marriages does not however issue a death certificate.
+If a stillbirth is registered, a birth certificate can be issued.
+The Registrar of Births, Deaths and Marriages does not issue a death certificate.

 In circumstances where a baby breathed, even momentarily, and died soon after, then the fact of both the baby's birth and death is registered.